Ahoo-Wang/CosId/README.md

 SnowflakeId snowflakeId = SafeJavaScriptSnowflakeId.ofMillisecond(1);
 ```

-The `Number.MAX_SAFE_INTEGER` of `JavaScript` has only 53 bits.
+The `Number.MAX_SAFE_INTEGER` of `JavaScript` has only 53-bit.
 If the 63-bit `SnowflakeId` is directly returned to the front end, the value will overflow.
 Usually we can convert `SnowflakeId` to String type or customize `SnowflakeId` Bit allocation is used to shorten the number of bits of `SnowflakeId` so that `ID` does not overflow when it is provided to the front end.

 ### SnowflakeFriendlyId (Can parse `SnowflakeId` into a more readable `SnowflakeIdState`)